devsecopsgirl/internship-appsecco/docs/deployment-of-suitecrm.md

 ### SuiteCRM Web Page

 When I opened the webpage  `http://192.168.1.4/suitecrm/install.php` there it showed to set the `session.save_path`.
-So I changed it from this `session.save_path = "var/www/html/suitecrm/"` to `session.save_path = "tmp"` by going in the file:
+So I changed it from this `session.save_path = "var/www/html/suitecrm/"` to `session.save_path = "/tmp"` by going in the file:

 ```
 sudo nano /etc/php/7.2/apache2/php.ini